Home

 “The world is betraying an entire generation with their silence,” she stated.

-“It's a crime against humanity to allow a country to show into a prison for half its inhabitants,” she mentioned, adding that repercussions from the continuing state of affairs in Afghanistan might be felt globally.
+“It is a crime against humanity to permit a rustic to show into a prison for half its inhabitants,” she said, including that repercussions from the continuing state of affairs in Afghanistan will probably be felt globally.

-Marzia, the professor, shared an identical sense of disappointment.
+Marzia, the professor, shared a similar sense of disappointment.

-“We're a rustic that has produced some of the most good women leaders.
-I used to teach my students the value of respecting and supporting girls,” she said.
+“We are a country that has produced a number of the most brilliant ladies leaders.
+I used to teach my students the worth of respecting and supporting ladies,” she said.

-“I gave hope to so many young ladies and all of that has been thrown in [the] trash as meaningless,” she stated.
+“I gave hope to so many younger ladies and all of that has been thrown in [the] trash as meaningless,” she stated.

-“My heart breaks into items with each new ‘legislation’ and decrees they situation that contradicts our Islamic and Afghan values.”
+“My coronary heart breaks into pieces with each new ‘law’ and decrees they issue that contradicts our Islamic and Afghan values.”

 Quelle: www.aljazeera.com